Skip to content

 Who’s Really In Charge?

-Foreign ownership and financing stack behind Black Cherry Wind Project in McKean County
+Financing and ownership stack behind Black Cherry Wind Project in McKean County

 Water, Health, And Environmental Risks

 Deep foundations, blasting, and heavy construction can threaten wells and springs.
-Many draft terms do not guarantee potable water if a source is impacted — leaving families to pay for redrilling or searching for a new spring.
+Many draft terms do not guarantee potable water replacement if a source is impacted.
 That is unacceptable.

 Decommissioning isn’t as rosy as advertised.
 In many places, foundations are removed only a few feet below grade, leaving massive concrete in the ground.
 We demand full-depth removal (or a genuine engineered equivalent), inflation-indexed bonding, and third-party cost review.